Vasileia-Apostolou/Beauty_Bounty/README.md

 *

 ### Design
-I wanted to keep my website clean and bright.
+I wanted to keep my website clean, fresh and sophisticated.
 I used a lavender color for the navbar and footer to add some character but kept everything else white.
 Navbar brand and icons were given a deep almost black-looking purple.
 Typography is "Great Vibes" for the navbar brand and "Quicksand" for the body html code.

 ## Features